Best Product Management Software & Tools in 2020

 3. Personal Ease

-Everybody works differently, which is why you shouldn’t try and implement a one-size-fits-all policy.
+Everybody works differently, which is why you shouldn’t try to implement a one-size-fits-all policy.
 Instead, pick software that integrates across various platforms for added accessibility.
 A mobile option is always a good idea so that people can work remotely, but don’t forget about web browsers.

 Having access to data from a desktop version of the app means there’s no need to download anything.
 All employees have to do to make a call or attend a video meeting is to open their laptop.